 Lessons Learned from Global Efforts

-Worldwide more than 42 million children younger than age 5 are overweight, according to the World Health Organization.
+Worldwide, more than 42 million children younger than age 5 are overweight, according to the World Health Organization.
 A global epidemic, high rates of childhood obesity around the world are prompting action in a number of ways.
-From policy measures to media campaigns and community-wide physical activity initiatives, exploring efforts taking place in other countries can build the knowledge base and catalyze action both in the United States and abroad.
+From policy measures to media campaigns and community-wide physical activity initiatives, NCCOR is exploring efforts taking place in other countries to build the knowledge base and catalyze action both in the United States and abroad.

-In October 2014, NCCOR held a one-day meeting funded by the Robert Wood Johnson Foundation to convene leading international and interdisciplinary researchers and practitioners to share lessons learned about what works to guide ongoing efforts to reduce childhood obesity prevalence in the United States and worldwide.
-Using childhood obesity as a “case study,” the interactive forum was structured to address emerging and cross-cutting goals to build a Culture of Health and spur ideas for future research and action.
+In 2014, NCCOR held a one-day meeting funded by the Robert Wood Johnson Foundation to convene leading international and interdisciplinary researchers and practitioners to share lessons learned to guide ongoing efforts to reduce childhood obesity prevalence in the United States and worldwide.
+Panel presentations from the meeting were recorded to expand the reach of the forum and provide access to lessons learned.

 In 2016, NCCOR livestreamed three special panel presentations from the Society of Behavioral Medicine’s 37th Annual Meeting & Scientific Sessions.
 The panels focused on high-impact childhood obesity strategies from around the world.
 Building on this work, NCCOR has continued to explore efforts to promote and maximize the outcomes of other global case studies.

 Explore related resources.